thothforge/thothctl/docs/framework/commands/inventory/inventory_iac.md

 ## Overview

 The `thothctl inventory iac` command creates, updates, and manages an inventory of Infrastructure as Code (IaC) components in your project.
-This inventory tracks modules, their versions, sources, and dependencies, providing valuable insights into your infrastructure composition.
+This inventory tracks modules, their versions, sources, and dependencies, providing valuable insights into your infrastructure composition with **modern, professional HTML reports** and comprehensive provider version analysis.

+## Recent Improvements ✨

+- **🎯 Unified Version Checking**: Single `--check-versions` flag handles both module and provider version checking
+- **🎨 Modern HTML Reports**: Professional styling with Inter font, gradients, and responsive design
+- **📊 Enhanced Provider Analysis**: Comprehensive provider version tracking with status indicators
+- **🚀 Intelligent Automation**: Automatic provider checking when version checking is enabled
+- **📱 Responsive Design**: Reports work perfectly on desktop, tablet, and mobile devices

 ## Command Options